Chris Luxon v Jacinda Ardern round two: PM, National leader lock horns over Auckland border - NZ Herald

 Ardern said Aucklanders and the border had helped protect the rest of the country from the Delta outbreak.
 "Aucklanders, again, we all thank you."

 Luxon asked how people were meant to get ahead if lockdowns and borders were being kept in place longer than needed.
-Ardern retorted that the only one who said it had been too long had been "the leader of the opposition".
+Ardern retorted that the only one who said it had been too long had been "the leader of the Opposition".

+National's Covid-19 spokesman Chris Bishop also asked about Bloomfield's initial advice to drop the Auckland boundary at the same time as the traffic light system started.

+Covid-19 Response Minister Chris Hipkins said the final advice that was tendered to Cabinet was for Auckland and Northland to be at red, but "in line with our cautious response we decided some other regions should also enter at red".

-Luxon moved on to infation pressures, and the role Government spending was having on it.
+Luxon moved on from the Auckland boundary to quiz the PM about inflation pressures, and the role Government spending was having on it.
 Ardern said the rest of the world was also experiencing high inflation.

 "We can point strongly to the impact of Covid," Ardern said.
 "We are not immune to that.
 But if the member would like to advocate for cuts in Government spending ... including that to the business community ... that is his prerogative."